petrusmatiros/petrusmatiros/README.md

 <h2>Facts to know about me</h2>

-* Love optimizing stuff - like everything
+* Love optimizing stuff - like <b>everything</b> ⚡️

-* I love engineering and automating workflows
+* I love engineering and automating workflows.
+I create my own CLI tools for fun ✨️

-* Passion for creating seamless and wholistic experiences that have a high standard of <b>design, functionality, usabilty and user experience</b>.
+* Passion for creating seamless and wholistic experiences that have a high standard of <b>design, functionality, usabilty and user experience</b> ⚙️

-* Deep and sophisticated understanding of design, UX and UI
+* Deep and sophisticated understanding of design, UX and UI 🧐

 <h3>Things I enjoy</h3>